 This recipe is part of our collection of Everyday Chinese Meals.
 Sign up for our newsletter to receive family-friendly activity, recipe and craft ideas throughout the year!

-Given that most Chinese festivals are family affairs, they’re not really big drinking events past perhaps some wine or a traditional liqueur at dinner.
+Given that most Chinese holidays are family affairs, they’re not really big drinking events past perhaps some wine or a traditional liqueur at dinner.
 Contemporary Chinese cocktail culture mostly lives online, at hip bars in major Chinese cities and on the menus of fancy Western restaurants.

 It’s increasingly common, however, for younger adults to gather with friends during holidays like Chinese New Year and at house parties during work breaks like the Labor Day weekend.
 Here’s how to think about adding a memorable Chinese influence to your next cocktail menu.